nvarner/typst-lsp/README.md

 2. Open it in VS Code; it's needed to run the extension
 3. In the `addons/vscode` subdirectory:
     1. Run `npm install` to install extension dependencies
-    2. Run `npm compile` to build the extension
+    2. Run `npm run compile` to build the extension
 4. Run through the development cycle once to initialize and test everything

 ### Development cycle